Action Prostate Cancer

 Our support services

 We have many support services for anyone affected by cancer, including our peer support group, Survivors Supporting Survivors and local support groups.
 This support group provides men and women with the opportunity to speak with others who have been affected by prostate cancer.
 You can contact MAC via the National Cancer Helpline 1800 200 700 or e-mail: email@example.com.

 These booklets provide information on all aspects of cancer and its treatment.
 They also offer practical advice on learning how to cope with your illness.
 You can download these booklets for free, or you can order hard copies from us.
 Some prostate cancer specific booklets are Understanding Prostate Cancer, Understanding the PSA and the pocket diary Prostate Passport.

 We can put you in touch with counsellors across the country to talk about anything that's on your mind.
 Find out more about our counselling service.

 A diagnosis of cancer can bring with it the added burden of financial worries.
 In certain circumstances, we can provide limited financial assistance to patients in need.
 Find out more about our financial help.

 Most people in Ireland know someone who has been affected by prostate cancer.
 We want to encourage men to be more comfortable with an area of their health that is often neglected or ignored:

-November is Prostate Cancer Awareness Month during which APC’s biggest fundraising activity, Movember happens.
+November is Prostate Cancer Awareness Month during which the biggest fundraising activity for the Irish Cancer Society's Action Prostate Cancer programme happens: Movember.
 Movember is a global, not-for-profit, charitable event.
-If you want to be a part of Action Prostate Cancer, please donate.
+If you want to support the Irish Cancer Society's Action Prostate Cancer programme, please donate to Movember.
 You really can make a difference.